-As the term obviously implies, the payday loan is a short-term cash assistance anchored on the borrower’s succeeding paycheck.
-It is an unsecured loan solution which is often considered as a faster and easier alternative in covering various financial emergencies.
+As the term implies, a payday loan is a form of small-dollar cash loan that’s repaid from a borrower’s next paycheck.
+It’s an unsecured loan that’s generally considered a fast and easy way to cover various financial emergencies.

-Provided that the borrower gets to meet all the aforementioned requirements, the process can take in as fast as 15 minutes or less.
-The borrower issues a post-dated check with the amount of the loan together with the financial or lending fees written on it.
-Although a payday loan is so much faster and easier to acquire than a regular loan, the former can easily spiral out of control resulting in a payday loan debt trap.
+Once the requirements are met, the process can usually be completed in 15 minutes or less.
+The borrower issues a post-dated check made out for the full loan amount plus all interest and fees.
+Although a payday loan is faster and easier to acquire than a traditional loan, the high interest rates and fees can cause payday loans to quickly spiral out of borrowers’ control, resulting in what’s known as the payday loan debt trap.

 What are Other Ways to Get Help with Payday Loans?